 U.S. citizens or permanent residents who can demonstrate financial need are eligible to apply for a waiver of the application fee.
 See guidelines for waivers.

-International Transcripts: International transcripts and degree certificates (if applicable) that are in a language other than English must have an official English translation uploaded with the transcript that was issued in the original language.
+International transcripts and degree certificates (if applicable) that are in a language other than English must include an official English translation uploaded with the transcript that was issued in the original language.
 Translations should be prepared and issued by the authorized official from the school in which the student attended, or a certified ATA translator that can be verified on the ATA website.
 Specially prepared English versions are not acceptable in lieu of the records in the original language.

 Evidence of English Language Proficiency: